Wiqzard/Mergers-and-Acquisitions-Stock-Price-Prediction/README.md

   manner, i.e. in one forward pass.
 And classically, where the next time point following the input sequence is predicted which gets fed into the transformer for predicting multiple steps.
    - In the former during inference, the SOS token gets replaced with the label_len last encoder inputs.
+## Results
+* Best results of transformer of the form:

+* Informer results:

 ## Prospects
 - As expected results show only granular trends for a medium ranged prediction (around 50 days)